 First excavated in 1839, the house has been attributed to Livia on the basis of the name IVLIA AVG[VSTA] stamped on a lead pipe on display on the left-hand wall of the tablinum.
 The two-storey house, built around a central atrium, was decorated with advanced “Second Pompeian Style” wall paintings, reflecting the sophisticated taste of wealthy Romans.

 The remains of the house are reached by a sloping hallway whose floor is covered with a black and white geometric mosaic leading into a rectangular atrium.
-The best preserved section of Livia’s House consists of a rectangular atrium and three relatively large adjoining rooms (a tablinum and two side rooms).
-Each room was painted with a mythological subject and its floor decorated in black and white geometric mosaic.
+The best-preserved section of Livia’s House consists of a rectangular atrium and three relatively large adjoining rooms (a tablinum and two side rooms).
+Each room was painted with a mythological subject, and its floor was decorated in black and white geometric mosaic.

 The central room (the tablinum), also known as the “Room of Polyphemus”, was the most richly decorated.
 Each of its walls had a large mythological picture in the middle, set in a large columnar frame.
-The mythological picture on the back wall, now totally illegible, showed one of the earliest representation of the story of the monster Polyphemus and the sea nymph Galatea.
-It depicted Polyphemus immersed in the water with a young Cupid riding on its shoulders pursuing the nymph Galatea as she rides a sea-horse (hippocampus).
-Still visible however is the mythological scene on the right-hand wall of the tablinum depicting Mercury rescuing the mortal woman Io, who had been changed into a white heifer by Zeus in order to disguise his affair with her.
+The mythological picture on the back wall, now totally illegible, showed one of the earliest representations of the story of the monster Polyphemus and the sea nymph Galatea.
+It depicted Polyphemus immersed in the water with a young Cupid riding on its shoulders, pursuing the nymph Galatea as she rides a sea horse (hippocampus).
+Still visible, however, is the mythological scene on the right-hand wall of the tablinum depicting Mercury rescuing the mortal woman Io, who had been changed into a white heifer by Zeus in order to disguise his affair with her.

 Following recent conservation work, a visit to the House of Livia and Augustus can now be booked with Coopculture.it.
-Tighter restrictions on the number of visitors who can access the site at any one time have been put in place and you will need to book to join the 2pm English tour which runs on Saturdays, Sundays and bank holidays.
+Tighter restrictions on the number of visitors who can access the site at any one time have been put in place, and you will need to book to join the 2pm English tour, which runs on Saturdays, Sundays and bank holidays.
 The guided tour lasts 75 minutes and accommodates a maximum of 20 people.
-Combined ticket for the Palatine-Roman Forum / Colosseum (valid for one entrance in the two sites for 2 consecutive days) or the Archaeologia Card (valid 7 days) have to be bought to get access to both Imperial houses.
+A combined ticket for the Palatine-Roman Forum / Colosseum (valid for one entrance to the two sites for 2 consecutive days) or the Archaeologia Card (valid for 7 days) has to be bought to get access to both Imperial houses.